How Often Should You Blog? [Blog Post Frequency RESEARCH]

 We believe that blogging with consistency is also necessary for content marketing to work.
 Frequency really does matter.
 But, exactly how often should you blog?
 Well our latest research has found the answer:

 This is the answer according to the data we have seen from multiple studies, as well as much of our own client work across more than a dozen client websites in mostly B2B, some B2C and e-commerce, and across companies large and small.

 So let’s start by looking at the cold, hard facts – the data on blogging frequency.

 - The more frequently you blog, the more traffic you tend to get, as a rule of thumb.

-- 11+ posts a month is a magic number — it results in a noticeable increase in traffic for both B2B and B2C businesses.
+- 2-4 posts per week is a magic number — it results in a noticeable increase in traffic for both B2B and B2C businesses.

-- Try blog writing services from professional writers to deliver timely, relevant content to your audience.
-This is on-demand content production without any time investment from you.
+- Try blog writing services from professional writers to get timely, relevant content to your audience without having to spend your time creating content